 You can set the attribution model when you're setting up your conversion action, or follow the instructions below to compare attribution models and change the attribution model for an existing conversion action:

 Compare attribution models

-- Sign in to your AdWords account.
+- Sign in to your Google Ads account.

-You can search for specific keywords, ad groups, or campaigns from the search box above the table.
+You can search for specific keywords, ad groups, campaigns, or accounts from the search box above the table.

-- Sign in to your AdWords account.
+- Sign in to your Google Ads account.

-- In the table, select the conversion action you want to edit, and then click Edit settings.
+- In the table, select the conversion you want to edit by clicking the conversion name.

-- Click Done, and then click Save.
+- Click Save, and then click Done.

 Cross-account conversion tracking

 If you use cross-account conversion tracking to track conversions at the manager account level, you must select your attribution model in the manager account.

 When you change the "Attribution model" setting for a conversion action, it only changes the way your conversions are counted in your "Conversions" and "All conversions" columns going forward.
 If you want to see how your historic conversions data would look with the attribution model you've just selected, you can add the "current model" columns (located in the "Attribution" section of the "Columns" menu):